Harium/etyl/README.md

 Etyl is the newest version of [Etyllica](https://github.com/etyllica/etyllica) (a 2D Game Engine made in Java).

-The project was modified to be a framework over AWT or LibGDX, so you can run the exactly *SAME* code in Desktop or Android (and possibly HTML5 and iOS in the future, thanks to LibGDX).
+The project was modified to handle multiples backends (choose between AWT or LibGDX), now you can run the exactly *SAME* code in Desktop or Android (and possibly HTML5 and iOS in the future, thanks to LibGDX).

 ## How to start